proxmox/proxmox-backup/docs/proxmox-backup-debug/description.rst

 Implements debugging functionality to inspect Proxmox Backup datastore files, verify the integrity of chunks.

+The 'diff' subcommand allows comparing .pxar archives for two arbitrary snapshots.
+A list of added/modified/deleted files will be displayed.

 Also contains an 'api' subcommand where arbitrary api paths can be called (get/create/set/delete) as well as display their parameters (usage) and their child-links (ls).